Wondering whether a career as an allied health professional is a good option for your family member or friend?

 - Many allied health professionals work 9 to 5, and those who don’t still have reasonable, predictable hours.
 It’s rare for an allied health professional to work shifts or be on call.
 So it’s perfectly possible to keep a healthy work/life balance.

-If this sounds like the right choice for your child, you can find all the relevant university courses in England with our Course Finder.
+If this sounds like the right choice for someone you know, you can find all the relevant university courses in England with our Course Finder.

-Need help talking to your child about careers in the allied health professions?
+Need help talking to a family member or friend about careers in the allied health professions?
 Download and print the I See The Difference booklet.